Memo reveals details of Hillary Clinton-DNC deal

 Read: The full Clinton-DNC memo here

 Specifically, the DNC agreed to hire a communications director from "one of two candidates previously identified as acceptable to HFA."
-And while the DNC maintained "the authority to make the final decision" on senior staff in the communications, technology and research departments, the party organization said it would choose "between candidates acceptable to HFA."
+More broadly, the DNC maintained "the authority to make the final decision" on senior staff in the communications, technology and research departments, but agreed that the party organization would choose only "between candidates acceptable to HFA."

 The memo stipulates the DNC had to hire a communications director by September 11, 2015, months before the first nominating contests in early 2016.